vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 [Components]<>

-## What are vComet components?
+## What are eon components?

-vComet components are the individual parts of what your application is composed of, providing both functionality and visuals.
-With vComet components you can develop an application by composing it of small parts that can be built one at a time, this foments a encapsulated and reusable architecture.
+eon components are the individual parts of what your application is composed of, providing both functionality and visuals.
+With eon components you can develop an application by composing it of small parts that can be built one at a time, this foments a encapsulated and reusable architecture.

 ## What can I build with them?